tbremer/live-guide/README.md

 #### @example
-**Description:** A code example, similar to writing code blocks in Markdown *Any example written in a single line comments will need a blank comment line `//` after it.*
+**Description:** A code example, similar to writing code blocks in Markdown *Any example will need a blank comment line after it.
+You can add blank lines in examples with `
+`.*

 **Example:**
 ```